 - See where risk can hide in contracts

-- Alternative language is suggested to make contracts fairer
+- Alternative language is suggested (in the appendices) to make contracts fairer

 - A “good relationship” won’t protect you from unfair contracts